On this page

 Data Protection law gives individuals rights in respect of the personal information that we hold about you and these apply in circumstances where the relevant conditions are met.

-These rights are;
+These rights are,

-Any requests for information to be rectified will be considered on a case by case basis and requests should be made initially to the Data Protection Officer.
+Any requests for information to be rectified will be considered on a case by case basis and requests should be made initially to your health professional.

-- The personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed
+a) The personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed

-- Where the data subject exercises their ‘right to object’ regarding processing in the public interest or legitimate interests of the DC, (Article 21(1)) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing for direct marketing purposes, (Article 21(2))
+c) Where the data subject exercises their ‘right to object’ regarding processing in the public interest or legitimate interests of the DC, (Article 21(1)) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing for direct marketing purposes, (Article 21(2))

-- The personal data have been unlawfully processed
+d) The personal data have been unlawfully processed

-- The personal data must be erased for compliance with a legal obligation
+e) The personal data must be erased for compliance with a legal obligation

-- The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) relating to a child’s data.
 Any requests for information to be destroyed will be considered on a case by case basis and requests should be made to the Data Protection Officer.

-4. Right to restriction of processing – You have the right to request restriction of process where one of the following applies:
+Right to restriction of processing – You have the right to request restriction of process where one of the following applies:

 - Accuracy of personal data is contested